 What Are Sources of Omega-9?

-Omega-9 fats are commonly found in vegetables, seeds, and nuts.
-More specifically, they can be found in the following sources:
+Omega-9 fats are widely found in a variety of foods, especially in vegetables, seeds, and nuts.
+More specifically, they are abundant in the following sources:

 - Olive oil